telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 }
 ```

 4. When you have your subscription and some appended values it's time to update them.
 This updates are going to be sent to Cygnus.
 The way for updating is through the `updateContext` operation, but using the `UPDATE` option.
+We're going to do this update in the entity `Book1` of type `Book`, with Fiware-Service `LibraryOrion` and Fiware-ServicePath `/catalog`.
 Let's see:
 ```
 (curl localhost:1026/v1/updateContext -s -S --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'Fiware-Service: LibraryOrion' --header 'Fiware-ServicePath: /catalog' -d @- | python -mjson.tool) <<EOF
 {